ghsdl/ghsdl/README.md

 <!-- About me section -->
 <p align="center">
 My name is Maeva Guiho-Saïdali and I'm a code enthusiast currently over-React-ing.
 I'm from France :baguette_bread:, living near Nantes.
-After attending a 6 months bootcamp I realized coding was perfect for me and became a Software Engineer.
+After attending a 6 months bootcamp I realized coding was perfect for me and became a Software Engineer in 2021.
 I’m interested in all things Javascript :smiling_face_with_three_hearts:.
 My pronouns are she/her.
 </p>

 <br>